SamRyzek/Skill-Distillery/unit_1/week2/README.md

   * Understand default constructor creation and usage.

 * Java 1
-   * Chapter 9 - Using Java Objects
+   * Chapter 10 - Inheritance in Java
    * Appendix D - Inheritance

 **Thursday**
 * Java 1
-   * Chapter 10 - Inheritance in Java
    * Chapter 11 - Advanced Inheritance
 * Project:  [Lord of the Objects](lord_of_the_objects/README.md)